 Preheat the oven to 375 degrees F. Next, make the glaze by whisking together all of the ingredients, except the carrots, in a cast iron skillet or baking dish.
 Add the carrots and toss them in the glaze until they are evenly coated.
-Roast for about 35 minutes, removing them halfway through to toss the mixture around to ensure the glaze is well incorporated onto the carrots.
-Remove the dish from oven once desired texture is achieved.
+Roast for about 35 minutes, removing them halfway through to toss the mixture around to ensure the glaze is well incorporated into the carrots.
+Remove the dish from oven once the desired texture is achieved.

 When slicing the carrots, start by cutting the tops off.
 Then cut them in half lengthwise, and then cut them across in the middle, creating bite-sized slivers.
 If some of the carrots are smaller than the others, just cut them in half lengthwise and not in half again.
 Keep in mind that you want them to be roughly the same size so that they cook evenly.

 When making the glaze, instead of mixing in a bowl and transferring to the baking dish, just whisk everything directly in the dish/skillet.
 That means less clean up for everyone.

 I highly recommend roasting the carrots in a cast iron skillet because it always cooks vegetables beautifully.
 If not, a small baking dish will work.
 I think these do best when the carrots are snug and next to one another.
 This helps prevent the glaze from burning and ensures that the carrots are nice a juicy.
 Now, I'm not saying stack them on top of each other.
 You see the picture, you get the idea!

 You can certainly cook the carrots for less than 35 minutes if you want a crunchier carrot or longer if you want them to be more soft and succulent.